 If you use the powdered form of MCP, be careful not to accidentally inhale it, as the dust may irritate to your lungs.
 MCP may interfere with cholesterol-lowering medications.
 It also might interfere with the absorption of nutrients because it can be a source of dietary fiber.

-MCP isn’t dangerous, but it’s also not a miracle drug.
-Medical understanding of its uses for curing or slowing cancer are limited.
+Since MCP is a supplement, it is not regulated well by the U.S. Food and Drug Administration (FDA).
+MCP isn’t known to be dangerous, but it’s also not a miracle drug.
+Medical understanding of its ability to cure or slow cancer is limited.
 It appears to have an effect on lowering cholesterol, but more study is needed.
-MCP is generally harmless in suggested doses, but a balanced diet and regular exercise are the best indicators of long-term health.
+MCP is generally considered to be harmless in suggested doses, but a balanced diet and regular exercise are the best indicators of long-term health.

 - Pectin is modified so that your body can absorb it.